Coxhoe Medical Practice - Our Team Cares

 Any alerts or special regulations in County Durham can be found at: Durham Council

 For all other GP problems, or for results or nurse appointments, please either use the NHS App (NHS App) or phone the surgery on 0191 3770340.
-Please note that due to coronavirus, it is now NHS policy that all patients requesting an in-person appointment must discuss the problem with a doctor or nurse on the phone first.

 Remember you can also phone your favourite pharmacy for advice on medicines and minor ailments.